Billaferd/QuantumNexus/Card Creation Guidelines.md

  * A. Card Types:
    * Units: The heart of your army, these cards represent characters or creatures that battle on the battlefield.
 Units possess Attack and Defense values, as well as a defined range (close, mid, or far).
 Units are deployed to the Battlefield, and must be either Terrestrial or Aerial rank.
      a.
 Leaders: These are special, powerful units with enhanced abilities and a significant impact on the battlefield.
 Due to their strength, only one Leader can be present in a single quadrant at a time.
+Additionally, each deck is limited to a maximum of 25 CP worth of Leader cards.
    * Upgrades: These cards modify other cards (usually units), boosting their stats or granting them additional abilities.
 Upgrades can be played on units in the battlefield or on other cards in your loadout, depending on their specific effects.
 Upgrades must declare the type that they augment.
    * Assets: These cards provide ongoing benefits or strategic advantages.
 They reside in your loadout and are not directly involved in combat, but their effects can significantly influence the course of the game.
 Assets are either Orbital or Interstellar rank.
    * Events: These powerful cards trigger immediate effects, such as manipulating the battlefield, or drawing additional cards.
 Events are played during the Command Phase and are discarded afterward.
 They do not have Passive abilities, but can have both Active Abilities (With no CP Activation Cost, but can have other activation costs) and Interrupts.